Next week I will be publishing on my web-site and

 public funds were used to pay for the first family’s vacations,

+including one to the Virgin Islands?
 The administration opted for the lesser of two public

 lashings – the one of predictable scale sure to be administered